 Colorectal cancer is a common form of cancer.
 The colon is part of the digestive system.
 The digestive system is composed of the stomach, esophagus and the large and small intestines.
 The upper 6 feet of the large bowel is called the colon and the lower 6 inches is called the rectum.
 When detected early, both colon and rectal cancer have high cure rates.

-For more information, clinicians from the Women & Infants' Center for Women's Gastrointestinal Disorders answers some important questions in a web-exclusive Q&A for Colorectal Cancer Awareness Month.
+For more information, clinicians from the Women & Infants' Center for Women's Gastrointestinal Health answers some important questions in a web-exclusive Q&A for Colorectal Cancer.

 What our patients are saying...